xqtr/clied/README.md

   in the command prompt, press ESC to cancel and/or leave the command prompt.
   Below  is  a  list  with  all  supported commands and their paramaters.
 The commands are case insensitive.

+  Except from the commands, if you enter a simple math expression, it will calculate the result and insert it in the text.
+It's very useful, when you want to calculate a color attribute like: 14+(4*16), yellow on red background ;)
   --------------------------------------------------------------------------

   align <left|right|center> [lines]